 Bibliographical and other references and citations must be presented accurately and in full.
 Please refer where possible to primary rather than to secondary sources, and give all direct quotations in single quotation marks.
-See explanatory sheet (at the end of this document) for further guidance and examples.
+See explanatory sheet for further guidance and examples.